esch3r/PersonalWebsite-/README.md

 ## Run scripting languages within the website
 Inside webpages its common to have scripts which coordinate various activities and logics.
-Below is some javascript syntax dissected to glean a more throughul understanding how its written.
-In this particular the function these scripts have on the website is really minor most the time though languages like JavaScript and SQL coordinate backend activities to fetch data from databases and APIs to update the site in realtime.
+In this particular instance, these scripts have on the website is really minor most the time though languages like JavaScript and SQL coordinate backend activities to fetch data from databases and APIs to update the site in realtime.
 In this sense these scripting is important because it makes your site much more fluid.